-- Use a lip balm or petroleum jelly (Vaseline) on the lips. - Don't use dental floss as this increases the risk of bleeding gums.
+- Use a lip balm or petroleum jelly (Vaseline) on the lips. - Check with your child's health care team if they should floss, as this may increase their risk of bleeding gums.

-- Suck ice cubes or ice blocks - Suck on hard-boiled lollies or tinned pineapple if your mouth is dry. - Drink fizzy water. - Spit saliva into a bowl instead of swallowing or if in hospital, ask the nurse how to use the suction. - Don't eat citrus fruit such as lemon, orange or grapefruit.
+- Suck ice cubes or ice blocks - Suck on hard-boiled lollies or tinned pineapple if their mouth is dry. - Drink fizzy water. - Spit saliva into a bowl instead of swallowing or if in hospital, ask the nurse how to use the suction. - Don't eat citrus fruit such as lemon, orange or grapefruit.